TNS-DP research plan seminars

 TNS-DP offers a research plan seminar possibility twice a year in connection with relevant multidisciplinary seminars when possible:

 - Spring term: one to two days; when possible in connection with a related seminar

 - Autumn term: in connection with a Kvantum seminar with varying theme

-Both seminars are open to all researcher presentations in all fields, in addition to research plan presentations by doctoral candidates.
-The program includes also keynotes and a workshop on presenting.
+Both seminars are open to all researcher presentations in all fields, in addition to research plan presentations by doctoral researchers.
+The program includes also keynotes and a workshop.

 Call for abstracts, registrations and program at each course web page (links from the TNS-DP calendar of events)

 The course aims to provide tools for active participation in scientific conferences, to introduce multidisciplinary approach and research items, and provide possibilities for networking.
 Usually it is organized in connection with a scientific seminar with varying theme.